ryan-mcclue/musings/tower-of-knowledge.md

 The signal will be sent along the address bus as specified by program counter and instruction or data will be returned along the data bus.

-Von-Neumann has instructions and data share address space.
+Von-Neumann has instructions and data sharing address space.
 The Von-Neumann bottleneck occurs when having multiple fetches in a single instruction, e.g. ldr Harvard has instructions and data with separate address spaces In reality, all CPUs present themselves as Von-Neumann to the user, however for efficiency they are modified Harvard at the hardware level, i.e. pipeline/cache stage.
 Specifically, will have separate L1 cache for instructions and data.
-(also have uOP cache considered L0)
+Also have uOP cache considered L0
 Therefore, when an architecture is described as Harvard, almost certainly modified Harvard.

 Endianness only relevent when interpreting bytes from a cast